traefik/traefik/docs/content/routing/routers/index.md

 #### `Options`

-The `Options` field enable fine-grain control of the TLS parameters.
+The `Options` field enables fine-grained control of the TLS parameters.
-It refers to a [tlsOptions](../../https-tls/overview/#configuration-options) and will be applied only if a "HostSNI" rule is defined.
+It refers to a [tlsOptions](../../https-tls/overview/#configuration-options) and will be applied only if a `HostSNI` rule is defined.

 ??? example "Configuring the tls options"